ZeyaTsu/mcpy-tools/README.md

 # MCPy-Tools
 ### Minecraft Tools using Python.
-You can find useful tools such as Block Counter for areas, Command generator and more.
+You can find useful tools such as Block Counter for areas, Command generator, Stronghold finder and more.
 ## Work In Progress
-*Open main.py to start the app.
+* Open main.py to start the app.

 ## Tools available
 * Area Block Counter - Count blocks from a given area.